 Registering as a Patient

 Patients wishing to register will need to complete a registration form and medical information sheet.
 Please bring 2 forms of ID one of which must have your address on it.
-Registration forms can be collected from the Reception desk or downloaded from the links below:
+Registration forms can be collected from the Reception desk.

 Disabled access and facilities are available.
 If you are hard of hearing, please let the receptionist, nurse or doctor know.
 For patients using a hearing aid, we have a loop system installed.
 If you have difficulty in reading our practice leaflet, ask our receptionist who will arrange to have one printed off for you in larger print.
 For our wheelchair patients, there is a bell situated at the side door of the building to summon help.
 If you require any form of help whilst attending the surgery, please ask at the reception in the first instance.